 - Pick 5/6 wagers.
-With these wagers, sports bettors will pick the winner of multiple races on a particular track during the day
+With these wagers, sports bettors will pick the winner of multiple races at a particular track during the day.

 What Types Of Bonuses Are Available When Betting On Horse Races Online?

-To get new sports bettors to try their platforms out, horse race sites and betting apps usually offer opening bonuses.
-Some of these bets are relatively small, but others can significantly increase your wagering power right out of the gate.
+To entice new bettors, horse race sites and betting apps usually offer welcome bonuses.
+Some are relatively small but others can significantly build your bankroll right out of the gate.

 Deposit match bonuses will match your initial deposit (and no other deposits, so choose your first funding wisely) with site credit.
 For example, a 100% deposit match bonus up to $200 will potentially let you start wagering with up to $400 of app credit.
 TVG offers a 50% deposit match bonus up to $250.

-Free bets are quick and easy to access.
+Bet Credits are quick and easy to access.
 They just give you some site credit for opening an account without any strings attached.
 However, usually need to take advantage of the extra credit within seven days or so.
-Twinspires, for instance, offers a flat $100 sign up bonus for new users so long as you wager at least $500 within 30 days.

 For many of these bonuses, note that you’ll need to “play through” any awarded site credit one or more times before you can withdraw your winnings.
 In the above TVG example, you have to play through your deposit match credit at least once before you can withdraw any winnings you get from wagering that credit in a bet.